 For more details and to purchase a policy online visit http://www.skiclubinsurance.co.uk/

 If you need assistance arranging your personal insurance please let us know.

-We plan to meet in Catania airport on Saturday 24th February 2018 around 2pm.
-There are flights with Easyjet from London Gatwick leaving at 0845 arriving Catania Sicily at 1255.
-On the departure day Thursday 1st March if you wish to be dropped back at the airport we will do so that morning.
-There is a return flight to London Gatwick departing at 1210 landing 1425.
-If you wish to extend your stay either side of our dates this is possible and we can meet at the airport or our first nights accommodation.
+We plan to meet at Catania airport on Saturday 18th Feb at around 16:15.
+Direct flights are best taken from either London Luton or London Gatwick airports.
+On the departure day, if you wish to be dropped back at the airport we will do so that morning.
+If you wish to extend your stay either side of our dates this is possible and we can meet at the airport or our first night's accommodation.

 We would plan for our guide to have the use of a minibus for the duration of the trip to make transportation around the area easier.

 The ETIAS pre-clearance system is similar to systems already in place in the USA and Canada (the ESTA and eTA systems, respectively).
 It serves to enhance security by checking the details of those wishing to travel to the Schengen Area before they arrive.

 All persons travelling under a British passport, or a passport of another country where entry is permitted into the Schengen Area without a visa, need to complete the ETIAS process.
 If you hold an EU or Schengen Area passport or hold a valid EU or Schengen Area visa, you do not need to complete the ETIAS process.